The ethnic cleansing of the Chagos Islands

 The Chagos Islands, a beautiful archipelago of seven atolls in the Indian Ocean, comprise of more than 60 individual tropical islands of sun swept beaches and palm trees.
 Yet, for nearly 50 years the local Chagossian people, known as the Illois, have been denied the right of return.
 Their story is one of expulsion, lies, betrayal and severe poverty.

 The contract for the base would be for fifty years, with the further option of another twenty.
-As part of the agreement, but not revealed at the time, the UK would also receive an £11 million discount on the Polaris nuclear weapons system.
-Weapons of Mass Destruction directly traded for human rights.
-The fate of the Chagossian people was set.
+As part of the agreement, but not revealed at the time, was that the UK would receive an £11 million discount on the Polaris nuclear weapons system.
+Weapons of Mass Destruction directly traded for human rights, the fate of the Chagossian people was set.

 By 1968 the British began to expel the population of two thousand British citizens that had lived there for generations, a crime representing one of the clearest examples of ethnic cleansing in modern history.
 To achieve this, deplorable methods were used by the British.
-The local populations copra farming plantations — dried coconut flesh and coconut oil — producing much of their wealth were shut down.
+The local populations copra farming plantations — dried coconut flesh and coconut oil — that produced much of their wealth, were shut down.

 According to the Chagossians, they were threatened with being shot or bombed if they didn't leave.
-Some were tricked by the offer of a free voyage while others, having left for a vacation or medical purposes, found they were no longer allowed to return.
-After failing to shoot and poison their pets, more than a 1,000 were finally lured into a sealed shed and gassed.
+Some were tricked by the offer of a free voyage form the Island while others, having left for a vacation or medical purposes, found they were no longer allowed to return.
+After attempts to shoot and poison their pets, more than a 1,000 were finally lured into a sealed shed and gassed.